kiegroup/appformer/uberfire-docs/docs/uberfireExtensions/adminPage.md

 params.put( "screen", "my-screen" );
 placeManager.goTo( new DefaultPlaceRequest( "AdminPagePerspective", params ) );
 ```
-The screen parameter represents a identifier for the screen context that will be open.
+The screen parameter represents an identifier for the screen context that will be open.
 If your screen is set as default (see below), you can just do:
 ```
 placeManager.goTo( new DefaultPlaceRequest( "AdminPagePerspective" ) );
 ```